 qPCR will be done for the amplification of 16S rRNA, esxA and hsp18 gene to check the viable load of M. leprae.

 Absolute quantification will be done to calculate the copy number of each gene.

+The following table must be completed and sent along with the transported samples each time of transport.